-General activities of the Company are managed by the sole executive body of the Company (the General Director) Spartak Tetrashvili.
-The General Director of the Company is responsible for implementation of decisions of the Board of Directors.
-The General Director of the Company reports to the Board of Directors of the Company.
+General activities of the Company are managed by Management Board of the Company represented by General Director Mr. Ajdar Aliyev, First Deputy Director Ms. Aytan Baghirova and Deputy Director Mr. Mansir Dashdamirov.
+The Management Board of the Company is responsible for implementation of decisions of the Board of Directors.
+The Management Board of the Company reports to the Board of Directors of the Company.